Vermont state trooper revived after apparent drug exposure

 - Flipping off cop is free speech, court says

+In searching the car, Flansburg located and collected as evidence a small quantity of heroin in a baggie, an empty plastic baggie and a syringe.
+The passenger, who was checked out by doctors, but needed no medical care, was taken into custody by other troopers and later charged with heroin possession.

+While transporting evidence, Flansburg began to feel ill and he collapsed in the parking lot of the barracks.
+Troopers administered two doses of Narcan.
+He received a third dose on the way to the hospital.

-Flansburg was later released from the hospital.
+Flansburg responded to the Narcan and was released from the hospital after receiving additional treatment.